Building the Etherlink kernel

 The WebAssembly Toolkit (

-) provides tooling for reducing (or stripping) the size of WebAssembly binaries (with thewasm-strip
+wabt) provides tooling for reducing (or stripping) the size of WebAssembly binaries (with thewasm-stripcommand) and conversion utilities between the textual and binary representations of WebAssembly (including thewat2wasmandwasm2watcommands).Most distributions ship a

 brew install wabt